Overview

 Objectives

 CEIP staff participate in workgroups convened by CDC in response to unpredictable emerging infectious disease threats.
 We assist in guiding responses, study design, and completing such studies in a timeframe defined by CDC.
-Recent experience with novel H1N1, Clostridium difficile, Methicillin-sensitive and -resistant Staphylococcus aureus, and numerous foodborne outbreak and cluster investigations has shown that CEIP staff are able to prioritize urgent work on emerging infectious disease problems while continuing to conduct active surveillance for the core projects.
+Experience with novel H1N1, Clostridioides difficile, methicillin-sensitive and -resistant Staphylococcus aureus, carbapenem-resistant Enterobacterales, Mpox, H5N1, and numerous foodborne outbreak and cluster investigations has shown that CEIP staff are able to prioritize urgent work on emerging infectious disease problems while continuing to conduct active surveillance for the core projects.

 Staff at CEIP provide support as needed and assist in investigations of urgent emerging and re-emerging diseases in conjunction with CDC and the California Department of Public Health Division of Communicable Disease Control, Microbial Diseases Laboratory, Infectious Diseases Branch, and Immunization Branch.
 All CEIP staff have been cross-trained to address emerging threats by ramping up surveillance, providing bilingual Research Assistants for interviews, and having Project Coordinators, Epidemiologists, and Surveillance Officers trained to conduct rapid surveys and data analyses under the direction of the Program Directors.
 CEIP works with collaborating agencies to provide rapid turnaround in survey and study development, implementation, and analysis.